First published on Robert D. Skeels for School Board on November 28, 2012.

 I've known Ron for many years.
 He is a man of conviction, principle, and integrity.
 He has spent countless hours in selfless service to his community, and most importantly, to those who are the most vulnerable in our society.
 He is never afraid to speak truth to power, and he alone is the only candidate for CD9 that will represent the families and working peoples of such an underserved and exploited community.

 Ron is a social justice educator both professionally in his role as a teacher, and in his every interaction with his community.
-We need more people of conscious to take a stand like Ron has.
+We need more people of conscience to take a stand like Ron has.
 His campaign is known as the "People’s Campaign," and that is truly what it is.
 That is why I have contributed to his campaign and wholeheartedly endorse Ron Gochez for Los Angeles City Council District 9.

 Robert D. Skeels

 Education writer, social justice activist, and District 2 candidate for the LAUSD School Board